 Popular and actually not so funny joke: wanna know the darker side of a certain person?
 Like, how rich is the obscene vocabulary of this individual?
 How this person behaves while intensively stressed, etc.?
 It’s easy.
 Put this unfortunate human in front of a computer and provide slow Internet connection.
 Results might be stunning.

-Worship thy customers –
+Worship thy customers – by knowing them

 There is the peculiar transfer of meaning in the very name of Quality of Experience (QoE).
 If we are thinking “quality experience”, then it has to be an end-user thing.
 Something similar to User Experience: very trendy lately.
 And let’s be honest, User Experience is the purely marketing (social-marketing, to be precise) concept.
 Well-known UX – the one the shopper gets in stores, no matter online or offline for our case, and which can be extracted from that individual by questionnaires, feedbacks and other very subjective, human-factor-involved ways.